Your State-by-State Guide to CPA Exam & License Requirements

 Minimum Age

 While many states don’t have a minimum age requirement, some do with 18 being the most common and others, like New York with a minimum of 21, require you to be older.
-Because most states also have a minimum credit requirement that essentially necessitates master’s level education, you’ll probably be well over the minimum age requirement of all states by the time you’re eligible with credits to sit for the exam.
+Because most states also have a minimum credit requirement that essentially necessitates master’s level education, you’ll probably be well over the minimum age requirement of all states by the time you’re eligible with credits to sit for the CPA exam.

 State Residency